Near Tiller in Douglas County, Oregon — The American West (Northwest)

 2. Red Mountain Lookout.

 The original lookout on Red Mountain was a tree tower built by the Umpqua National Forest in about 1920.
 It was replaced in 1928 with this D-6 12'x12' cupola cabin and staffed into the 1960s.
 Moved to the Tiller Ranger Station in 1985, it has been restored as an historic exhibit.
 (Submitted on January 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 2, 2018.
-This page originally submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 43 times since then.
+It was originally submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 81 times since then and 11 times this year.
 Photos: 1. submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3, 4, 5, 6. submitted on January 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.